-For the note receivable due from related party (see Note E) and due from the sellers of SM Canada (see Note B), the carrying value was determined to be the fair value, based upon their actual interest rates, which approximate current market interest rates.
+For the note receivable due from related party (see Note E) and due from the sellers of SM Canada (see Note D), the carrying value was determined to be the fair value, based upon their actual interest rates, which approximate current market interest rates.

-The Company has recorded a liability for potential contingent consideration in connection with the February 21, 2012 acquisition of SM Canada (see Note B).
-Pursuant to the terms of an earn-out agreement between the Company and the seller of SM Canada, earn-out payments will be due annually to the seller of SM Canada based on the financial performance of SM Canada for each of the 12-month periods ending on March 31, 2013 through 2017, inclusive.
-The fair value of the contingent payments was estimated using the present value of management's projections of the financial results of SM Canada during the earn-out period.
-The earn-out payment of \$4,529 for the period ended March 31, 2013 was paid in the fourth quarter of this year.
+The Company has recorded a liability for potential contingent consideration in connection with the December 30, 2014 acquisition of SM Mexico (see Note B).
+Pursuant to the terms of an earn-out agreement between the Company and the seller of SM Mexico, earn-out payments will be due annually to the seller of SM Mexico based on the financial performance of SM Mexico for each of the twelve-month periods ending on December 31, 2015 and 2016, inclusive.
+The fair value of the contingent payments was estimated using the present value of management's projections of the financial results of SM Mexico during the earn-out period.